 The target audience for this course will be those who are already involved in the forensic discipline of latent print identification.
 These students should not be beginners in the field, but seasoned practitioners who want to develop their skill to a level at which they can take and pass the International Association for Identification's Latent Print Examiner certification test.

 Students must read The Science of Fingerprints and Quantitative Qualitative Friction Ridge Analysis prior to attendance.
-A test over the Science of Fingerprints must be passed with a grade of 70% or better following registration in order to stay in the class.
-Please print or download and review the student manual prior to class.
+A test over the required reading must be passed with a grade of 70% or better following registration in order to stay in the class.
+Please print or download the student manual prior to class.
 Each participant should bring with them to class a fingerprint magnification loop and a laptop computer with Microsoft capabilities.

 |Start Date||End Date||Location (Hover for more information)||Time||Course Number||Status|